Core concepts¶

 We can use these to easily control whether our GraphQL schema contains C.R.U.D.

-operations for the Album
+operations for the Album entity.

 Let’s add creation and mutation operations.